ngjunsiang/laymansguide-src/season5/issue057/issue057.md

 A CPU register is a slot within the CPU (the same slots from [Issue 53](https://buttondown.email/laymansguide/archive/lmg-s5-issue-53-the-cpu-is-an-instruction-obeying/)) which it uses to hold the data it is processing.

 Notice that the speed difference between each layer is more than 10×?
-If a computer did not have physical memory to store temporary data in, and had to transfer data to/from disk, it would be responding a thousand times more slowly!
+If a computer did not have physical memory to store temporary data in, and had to transfer data to/from disk instead, it would be responding a thousand times more slowly!

 A CPU can carry out operations very quickly on data loaded into its registers; it generally takes only a few nanoseconds for complex calculations to be done.
 Simple instructions (such as ADD) can even be done in less than 1 ns!